thevasudevgupta/bigbird/README.md

 cd src
 ```

-Now that your system is ready, let's preprocess & prepare the dataset for training.
-Just run following commands:
+Now that your system is ready let's preprocess & prepare the dataset for training.
+Just run the following commands:

 ```shell
 # this will download ~ 100 GB dataset from 🤗 Hub & prepare training data in `data/nq-training.jsonl`